Reading Lists for Beginning Quantitative Analysts

 - Stochastic Calculus for Finance II: Continuous-Time Models - Steven Shreve

-In the next article, texts on implementation will be presented which will give you the knowledge you need to begin creating your own quant models.
+In the next article texts on C++ implementation will be presented to help provide the knowledge you need to begin creating your own derivatives pricing tools.